ItzDerock/simplevoicechat-music/README.md

 - `/music now-playing` - Shows the current song
 - `/music queue` - Shows the queue
 - `/music skip` - Skips the current song

+Song can be a soundcloud URL, Youtube URL, bandcamp URL, etc or it can be just a search term.
+By default, it will search on YouTube.
+You can force it to search on soundcloud by using the query `"scsearch: your search terms"`.
+Lavaplayer also supports YouTube Music, though it wasn't very reliable in my testing.
+To search YouTube Music, use the query `"ytmsearch: your search terms"`.

 ## Customization